SuzukiHonoka/spaceship/README.md

 - integrate common transfer interface

 ## Legal statement
 This program now only available for the repo members, sharing it to any other one is strongly forbidden.
-Also, while you using the program, you must obey the laws in your current living country.
+Also, while you are using the program, you must obey the laws in your current living country.
-**ANY ILLEGAL MADE BY USING THIS PROGRAM ARE ON YOUR OWN**
+**ANY ILLEGAL ACTION MADE BY USING THIS PROGRAM ARE ON YOUR OWN**